microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 For example, the `ScrollPresenter` uses 4 of its properties for these calls:
 HorizontalScrollController.SetScrollMode(HorizontalScrollMode) and VerticalScrollController.SetScrollMode(VerticalScrollMode).

+_Spec note:_
+_Mike: "I'm confused about what this sentence is saying.
+Uses which 4 properties for those SetScrollMode calls?
+(Or do I need to understand the number of properties?)"_

 ## IScrollController.SetValues

 ```cs
 void SetValues(Double minOffset, Double maxOffset, Double offset, Double viewport)
 ```

+_Spec note:_
+_Mike: "A more meaningful name?
+SetDimensionValues?"_

 This method is invoked by the `ScrollPresenter` to provide dimension information to the scroll controller.